 Sharing

-Islo lets you create shareable URLs for services running inside your sandbox.
-Share preview servers, databases, or any port with teammates or the public.
+Islo lets you create shareable URLs for HTTP services running inside your sandbox.
+Use shares for preview servers, demos, or any port serving HTTP traffic.

 Creating a Share